-The Board has delegated certain administrative and operational functions to the Fund staff, other organizations and to the Appeals Committee.
+The Board has entered into an agreement with the Building Service 32BJ Health Fund to perform certain administrative functions.
 Most of your day-to-day questions can be answered by Member Services staff.
 If you wish to contact the Board, please write to:

-Board of Trustees Building Service 32BJ Health Fund 25 West 18th Street New York, NY 10011-4676
+Board of Trustees 32BJ North Health Fund 25 West 18th Street New York, NY 10011-4676